Listen to this post |

 - Super-charge the aesthetics of your design project

-- Add harmony to your creations
+- Add harmony to your creations.

 Use The Right Tool

-Color theory provides a couple of primary ways of managing your color.
+The color theory provides a couple of primary ways of managing your color.

-The Cyan, Magenta, Yellow, and Black (CMYK) color model is a subtractive color model, based on the CMY color model, used in color printing, and is also used to describe the printing process itself.
+The Cyan, Magenta, Yellow, and Black (CMYK) color model is a subtractive color model based on the CMY color model used in color printing and is also used to describe the printing process itself.

-Use the CMKY color model when printing data visualizations
+Use the CMKY color model when printing data visualizations.

 RBG

-Use the RBG color model when presenting on digital displays
+Use the RBG color model when presenting on digital displays.

 Definitions in Color